MLaaS-idfCts/mlops-trainning-for-rookies/04-gitlab ci/04-gitlabci.md

 - [complex pipelines](https://docs.gitlab.com/ee/ci/quick_start/tutorial.html)

 ### Key Concepts:
-- configuration file
-- runner
-- job
+- Configuration File
-- stage
+- Runner
-- pipeline
+- Job
-- stage
+- Stage
-- pipeline
+- Pipeline
-- artifacts
+- Artifacts
-- environments
+- Environments
-- dependecies
+- Dependecies

 ### Final Exercise:
-Write a CICD pipeline using gitlab ci that:
+Write a CICD pipeline using Gitlab CI that:
-  - Builds the image from the docker file you wrote. (*clue*: Use a build config).
+  - Builds the image from the docker file you wrote. (*Clue*: Use a build config).
-  - Push the image to quay
+  - Push the image to Quay
-  - Deploy the application to opwnshift.
+  - Deploy the application to Openshift.